 To learn more about debt settlement and taxes, check out this video:

-You can start the debt settlement process by sending a Debt Lawsuit Settlement Letter to the party suing you.
+You can start the debt settlement process by sending an offer for free with SoloSettle to the party suing you.
 Keep in mind that, on average, debts can be settled for 45% of the original amount.
 By settling your debt, you can avoid going to court and paying for court costs and attorney fees.

 SoloSuit makes it easy to fight debt collectors.